pbartkowiak-dev/discord-dice-ui/README.md

 ## Setup

-In order to get started, **Discord's server admin has to create a Webhook** and share it with other users.
+In order to get started, **Discord's server admin has to create a Webhook** and share a special link with other users.
 Read below how to do it.

 1. As a server's admin open your chat's context menu.
 ![how-to-1](./public/how-to-0.png)